26 January 2018

 Learn how to play 'Let It Go' from Disney's Frozen with the score for this popular piece appearing inside Pianist issue 100, perfect for the intermediate player.
-It’s 6 pages long, so it will take a bit of work, but it’s well worth the effort!

 'Let It Go' song background